Psych-embedding/IMPS-2024-proposal/README.md

 This repository collects codes and detailed descriptions of the preliminary results in our research proposal to IMPS 2024 research competition

-**Data source:** the process data for a climate control intem in the Programme for International Student Assessment (PISA) 2012 reponse process data [^1].
+**Data source:** a process data for one climate control item in the Programme for International Student Assessment (PISA) 2012 reponse process data [^1].

 **Files:**
 - *distillGPT2_finetune.ipynb*: Using distilled GPT-2 for fine-tuning.